U.S. DOT Substance Abuse Professional (SAP) FAQs

-Anyone who wants to do evaluations and provide treatment recommendations to a DOT-covered services member must be qualified through education and testing to be a SAP.
+Anyone who wants to do evaluations and provide treatment recommendations to a U.S. DOT-covered services member must be qualified through education and testing to be a SAP.

-- licensed physician (Doctor of Medicine or Osteopathy)
+- Licensed physician (Doctor of Medicine or Osteopathy)

-- licensed or certified social worker
+- Licensed or certified psychologist

-- licensed or certified psychologist
+- Licensed or certified social worker

-- licensed or certified employee assistance professional
+- Licensed or certified employee assistance professional

 You cannot be a SAP unless you have knowledge of and clinical experience in the diagnosis and treatment of substance abuse-related disorders.
 You cannot be a SAP without understanding how the SAP role relates to the special responsibilities employers have for ensuring the safety of the traveling public.
 Nor can you be a SAP unless you are well informed about Part 40, pertinent DOT agency regulations, these SAP guidelines, and any significant changes to them.
 It is important to note that your degrees and certificates alone do not confer to you these knowledge requirements.

 Following completion of your training, you must pass an examination given by a nationally recognized professional or training organization that comprehensively covers all the elements required for the qualification training.